dpdk-vbng-cp/docker-compose-cp/README.md

 * pip3
 * ansible (instructions on how to install are below)

-## Prerequisits
+## Prerequisites

 ### Install ansible on your local machine

 You need to install the ansible python module on your local machine.
 There is no need to install ansible on the remote hosts or targets.
-If you are running ubuntu on your local machine, you can run:
+If you are running Ubuntu on your local machine, you can run:

 ```
 sudo apt install ansible